-There has been a huge shift in the past few year in how we teach reading in UK schools.
-This is having a big impact and helping many children learn to read and spell.
-Phonics is recommended as the first strategy that children should be taught in helping them learn to read.
+Phonics is recommended as the first strategy that children should be taught in helping them learn to read and write.
 It runs alongside other teaching methods such as guided reading to help children develop all the other vital reading skills and hopefully give them a real love of reading.

-Phonics consists of teaching the skills of segmenting and blending, the alphabetic code and an understanding of how this is used in reading and spelling.
+Phonics consists of teaching the skills of segmenting for spelling and blending for reading.
 Simply put, it is hearing the sounds in a word and writing them down to spell it correctly.
 When reading, it is sounding out a word and sticking the sounds back together to read the whole word.

 A phoneme is the smallest unit of sound in a word.

 Feel/watch how your mouth changes when you say a word, every time your mouth moves/changes shape you are saying a new phoneme, e.g. b-r-i-ck

 There are 44 phonemes in the English language